Overview

 docker-compose -f docker-compose.yml up

-Listing 10.
-Apollo Router service in Docker Compose fileversion: '3.9' services: ... apollo-router: image: kudryashovroman/graphql-rust:apollo-router container_name: apollo-router restart: always depends_on: - planets-service - satellites-service - auth-service environment: APOLLO_ROUTER_SUPERGRAPH_PATH: /apollo-router/schema/supergraph.graphql APOLLO_ROUTER_CONFIG_PATH: /apollo-router/config/router.yaml APOLLO_ROUTER_LOG: debug APOLLO_TELEMETRY_DISABLED: 1 JWT_SECRET_KEY: $JWT_SECRET_KEY volumes: - ./apollo-router/supergraph.graphql:/apollo-router/schema/supergraph.graphql - ./apollo-router/router.yaml:/apollo-router/config/router.yaml ports: - 4000:4000 ...
+service definition in Docker Compose fileversion: '3.9' services: ... gateway: image: kudryashovroman/graphql-rust:gateway container_name: gateway restart: always depends_on: - planets-service - satellites-service - auth-service environment: APOLLO_ROUTER_SUPERGRAPH_PATH: /gateway/schema/supergraph.graphql APOLLO_ROUTER_CONFIG_PATH: /gateway/config/router.yaml APOLLO_ROUTER_LOG: debug APOLLO_TELEMETRY_DISABLED: true JWT_SECRET_KEY: $JWT_SECRET_KEY volumes: - ./gateway/supergraph.graphql:/gateway/schema/supergraph.graphql - ./gateway/router.yaml:/gateway/config/router.yaml ports: - 4000:4000 ...

 -